itz-Deepika/Guide-On-Solace/README.md

 A guide for dummies

-This repository is created to give a basic understanding on SOlace --The new way of integration.
+This repository is created to give a basic understanding on Solace --The new way of integration.

-The below points gives Sloace an edge:
+The below points gives Solace an edge:

 - With just one click the event broker can be started.
 - Resilient, High speed PubSub+ Event Broker